mllngtn/rouge-me/readme.md

 You play the part of a friendly @ sign.

 Watch out!
-You've been dropped into a maximum security area.
+There are guards patrolling about.
 Use your spidey senses to your advantage.

 The game will tell you if you can see or hear a guard.

 The guards can also see and hear you, and will chase you if you get all up in their grill.

+If they lose track of you, they will return to their original patrol path.

 Er.. that's it.